• Skip to primary navigation

 Another plus: virtual assistants are in high demand, from both brick-and-mortar businesses and online businesses.

-Bottom line, if you’ve got the right set of skills and know-how to market your VA business, you could keep a steady flow of clients (and money) rolling in.
+Bottom line, if you’ve got the right set of skills and know-how to market your VA business, you could keep a steady flow of clients (and money) rolling in!

-But What Do Virtual Assistants Actually Do?
+What Do Virtual Assistants Do?

 virtual assistant business

-VAs can fall into one of two groups: general virtual assistants and VAs who offer specialized services.
+Virtual assistants can fall into one of two groups: general virtual assistants and VAs who offer specialized services.

 What are general virtual assistant services?